Funding Your Startup: Bootstrap or Find Investors?

 Bootstrapping

-You use your savings, revenue generated from early customers, or loans from friends and family to sustain and grow your business.
+You use your personal savings, revenue generated from early customers, or loans from friends and family to sustain and grow your business.
 It allows you to maintain full control and ownership of your business while avoiding external pressures and obligations.

 The Pros of Bootstrapping